 Look for updates in the ECEP News for new training advisors being added to the staff.

-The Professional Development Registry (PDR) has ARRIVED!
+Professional Development Registry (PDR) Important Points

-- Tips for a Smooth Application Process
+- Tips for a smooth application process

 Need Professional Development Hours?
 Request an ECEP Course for Your Childcare Center and Staff